 Handwritten materials like letters and diaries are much easier to search and discover online when they include transcriptions, and sometimes typewritten materials need additional review before their transcripts are complete.
 By contributing your time to transcribe these historical documents, you’re directly helping us to share the ordinary and extraordinary experiences of past Ohioans.

 Transcribing is simple—just type what you see!
 You can read a brief overview of the instructions.
 Once you’re ready, select a collection from those listed below.
-Hover over each one to learn more about the documents available to transcribe, choose a certain type of format to work on, or search for keywords that interest you.
+Hover over each one to learn more about the documents available to transcribe!

 Transcribe text exactly as it appears.

 This includes misspelled words, missing punctuation, and incorrect grammar.
 If a key term like a name or place is misspelled, you can include the correct spelling in [brackets] following the error.
 Transcribe everything on the page (dates and addresses, too), with the exception of logos and printed graphics on stationery.

 Alignment and fonts don’t need to be preserved in your transcript.
 The only formatting we request is that new paragraphs or sections be separated by a blank line in your transcript, and that when the original document starts a new line, you do, too (i.e. hit Enter).
 This may mean that you only have 5 or 10 words per line—that's fine!
 If you run into a word broken across two lines with a hyphen, place the full word on the second line of transcription.
 If a digital image shows two pages of the original object (example here), start the first sentence of the second page on a new line and continue your transcription.

 Indicate it with [brackets].
 This includes writing that goes in a different direction on the page, illegible or torn/missing words, doodles, and other unusual features.
 Any transcription is better than none, so just do your best!